wombleton/gitlaw-nz/acts/F/Family Proceedings Act 1980.md

     Compare: 1963 No 71 s 71(1)

-##### 162 Appointment of barrister or solicitor to assist court or represent children
+##### 162 Appointment of lawyer to represent child in proceedings

-*   (1) In any proceedings under this Act (not being criminal proceedings) a court may, if the court is satisfied that it is necessary or desirable to do so, appoint a barrister or solicitor---
+*   (1) In any proceedings under this Act (other than criminal proceedings), a court may appoint a lawyer to represent any child who is---

+    *   (a) the subject of the proceedings; or

+    *   (b) a party to the proceedings.

+    (2) An appointment under subsection (1) may be made only if the court is satisfied that the appointment is necessary or desirable.

+    Section 162: replaced, on 31 March 2014, by [section 8][358] of the Family Proceedings Amendment Act (No 2) 2013 (2013 No 80).

+##### 162A Appointment of lawyer to assist court

+*   In any proceedings under this Act (other than criminal proceedings), a court may---

-    *   (a) to assist the court; or
+    *   (a) appoint a lawyer to assist the court; or

-    *   (b) to represent any child who is the subject of or who is otherwise a party to the proceedings.
+    *   (b) direct the Registrar of the court to appoint a lawyer to assist the court.

-    (2) A barrister or solicitor appointed under this section may call any person as a witness in the proceedings, and may cross-examine witnesses called by any party to the proceedings or by the court.

-    (3) Fees for professional services provided by barristers or solicitors appointed under this section, and reasonable expenses incurred,---
+    Section 162A: inserted, on 31 March 2014, by [section 8][358] of the Family Proceedings Amendment Act (No 2) 2013 (2013 No 80).

+##### 162B Fees and expenses of lawyer appointed under section 162 or 162A

+*   (1) The fees and expenses of a lawyer appointed under [section 162][233] or [162A][234] must---

-    *   (a) may be determined in accordance with regulations made under this Act; and
+    *   (a) be determined in accordance with regulations made under [section 16D][359] of the Family Courts Act 1980 or, if no such regulations are made, by the Registrar of the court; and

-    *   (b) are payable out of public money appropriated by Parliament for the purpose.
+    *   (b) be paid in accordance with that determination out of public money appropriated by Parliament for the purpose.

-    (4) The bill of costs rendered by a barrister or solicitor appointed under this section shall be given to the Registrar of the court in which the proceedings were heard and the Registrar may tax the bill of costs.
+    (2) An invoice rendered by a lawyer appointed under [section 162][233] or [162A][234] for fees and expenses must be given to the Registrar of the court in which the proceedings were heard, and the Registrar may decide to adjust the amount of the invoice.

-    (5) If the barrister or solicitor is dissatisfied with the decision of the Registrar as to the amount of the bill of costs, that person may within 14 days after the date of the decision apply to a Family Court Judge to review the decision; and the Judge may thereupon make such order varying or confirming the decision as the Judge considers fair and reasonable.
+    (3) A lawyer who is dissatisfied with the decision of the Registrar as to the amount of the invoice may, within 14 days after the date of the decision, apply to a Family Court Judge to review the decision, and the Judge may on the application make any order varying or confirming the decision that the Judge considers fair and reasonable.

+    (4) Where in any proceedings a lawyer has been appointed under [section 162][233] or [162A][234] and the fees and expenses relating to that appointment have been paid under subsection (1), the court must make an order under [section 162C][236], unless the court declines to do so in accordance with that section.

+    (5) However, no order under [section 162C][236] may be made---

+    *   (a) against the Crown, whether acting through the department for the time being responsible for the administration of this Act or otherwise; or

+    *   (b) in respect of an appointment under [section 162A][234], where a lawyer has been appointed under that section to provide to the court independent legal advice on any complex legal issue.

+    Section 162B: inserted, on 31 March 2014, by [section 8][358] of the Family Proceedings Amendment Act (No 2) 2013 (2013 No 80).

+##### 162C Order requiring reimbursement of costs payments

+*   (1) An order referred to in [section 162B(4)][235] must require the parties to reimburse to the Crown the prescribed proportion of the amount paid by the Crown, under section 162B(1)(b), in respect of the fees and expenses of a lawyer appointed under [section 162][233] or [162A][234].

+    (2) Despite subsection (1), the court may decline to make an order against a party if satisfied that the order would cause serious hardship to the party or to a dependent child of the party.

+    (3) Each party against whom an order is made under subsection (1) must pay an equal share of the prescribed proportion.

+    (4) Despite subsection (3), if the court is satisfied that, in view of the circumstances of the case, including the conduct of any party, it would be inappropriate to require a party to pay the amount payable in accordance with that subsection, the court may substitute, for that party, a different amount not exceeding the prescribed proportion.

+    (5) In this section,---

+    _dependent child,_ in relation to a party, means a child whose day-to-day care is substantially the responsibility of the party

+    _prescribed proportion_ means the same proportion that is prescribed by regulations made under [section 147][360] of the Care of Children Act 2004 for the purposes of [section 135A][361] of that Act

+    _serious hardship_, in relation to a party or a dependent child of the party,---

+    *   (a) includes significant financial difficulties that arise because of---

+        *   (i) the party's inability to meet minimum living expenses according to normal community standards; or

+        *   (ii) the cost of medical treatment for an illness or injury of the party or a dependent child of the party; or

+        *   (iii) a serious illness suffered by the party or by a dependent child of the party; or

+        *   (iv) the cost of education for a dependent child of the party:

+    *   (b) does not include significant financial difficulties that arise because---

+        *   (i) the social activities and entertainment of the party or those of a dependent child of the party may be limited; or

+        *   (ii) the party is unable to afford goods or services that are expensive or of a high quality or standard according to normal community standards.

+    Section 162C: inserted, on 31 March 2014, by [section 8][358] of the Family Proceedings Amendment Act (No 2) 2013 (2013 No 80).

+##### 162D Enforcement of orders made under section 162C

-    (6) Notwithstanding subsection (3), the court may, if it thinks proper, order any party to the proceedings to refund to the Crown such amount as the court specifies in respect of any fees and expenses paid under that subsection, and the amount ordered to be refunded shall be a debt due to the Crown by that party and, in default of payment of the amount, payment thereof may be enforced, by order of a District Court or the High Court as the case may require, in the same manner as a judgment of that court.
+*   (1) The amount that a party is ordered to reimburse under [section 162C][236] is a debt due to the Crown by that party and may be enforced in a District Court or the High Court, as the case may require, in the same manner as a judgment of that court.

-    Section 162: replaced, on 1 July 1992, by section 23 of the Family Proceedings Amendment Act 1991 (1991 No 144).

-    Section 162(3): replaced, on 1 July 1994, by section 13(1) of the Family Proceedings Amendment Act 1994 (1994 No 32).

-    Section 162(3)(b): replaced, on 3 June 1998, by [section 3][362] of the Family Proceedings Amendment act 1998 (1998 No 44).
+    (2) Despite [section 113][362] or [123][363] of the District Courts Act 1947 or [section 100A][364] of the Judicature Act 1908, no court fee is payable by a person who seeks to enforce, on behalf of the Crown, an order referred to in subsection (1), but the fee that would otherwise be payable---

+    *   (a) is to be added to the amount sought to be enforced; and

+    *   (b) must be paid to the Registrar of the court out of any proceeds that result from the enforcement.

+    (3) For the purposes of [section 14(1)(b)][365] of the Crown Proceedings Act 1950, the Secretary for Justice may, on behalf of the Crown, enforce a debt under this section.

-    Section 162(6): amended, on 1 July 1994, by section 13(2) of the Family Proceedings Amendment Act 1994 (1994 No 32).
+    Section 162D: inserted, on 31 March 2014, by [section 8][358] of the Family Proceedings Amendment Act (No 2) 2013 (2013 No 80).

 ##### 163 Vexatious proceedings